This collection of Easter bread recipes is filled with breads families look forward to baking each spring.

 What Is Easter Bread?

-Easter bread is a traditional holiday bread that varies by culture and family heritage.
+Easter bread is a holiday bread that varies by culture and family heritage.
 Some loaves are braided into wreaths, while others are baked as soft, lightly sweet brioche-style breads.

 Many recipes include whole eggs tucked into the dough or candied fruit mixed throughout, each element carrying symbolism tied to the Easter celebration.